Chakwal

 It is the 48th most populous city of Pakistan.
-Chakwal is located 90 kilometres south-west of the federal capital, Islamabad and 270 kilometres from the provincial capital, Lahore.
+Chakwal is located 90 km south-west of the federal capital, Islamabad and 270 km from the provincial capital, Lahore.
 It is accessible by both the Islamabad International Airport and the Lahore International Airport.

 Geography

 Chakwal is part of the Pothohar Plateau region, with flat to gently undulating land broken up by gullies and low hill ranges.
 Chakwal's landscape features the canyons in Thirchak-Mahal.
 There are man-made and natural lakes around the city in neighbouring communities.
 The climate is semi-arid to sub-humid, with highly erratic rainfall patterns that occur during the monsoon season, ranging from 250 mm to 1500 mm annually.
 These variations often cause soil erosion and occasional flooding.

 Administration

 Chakwal was created as an independent district of Rawalpindi in 1985 by combining sub division Chakwal of district Jhelum, sub division Talagang of district Attock and the police station Choa Saidan Shah, carved out of sub division Pind Dadan Khan of district Jhelum.

 In addition to being the district headquarters, Chakwal city is also the administrative centre of Chakwal Tehsil (a subdivision of the district).
-The Chakwal District is divided into three Tehsils, namely, Kalar-Kahar, Choa Saidan Shah and Chakwal itself.
+The Chakwal District is divided into three tehsils: Kalar-Kahar, Choa Saidan Shah and Chakwal itself.
 The city of Chakwal itself is divided into five Union councils, and Chakwal district is divided into 68 union councils.